joshherz/ochemxr/README.md

   - removes entry with specified id from database

 ### 1.4.3.
-Requirements
+Dependency Requirements
 - Node 6.13.0
-These dependencies/libraries/frameworks will install in your node_modules folder when you "npm install"
+These dependencies will be added to your auto-created node_modules folder when you run "npm install" command in your cloned folder in the terminal
 - React
 - React-DOM
 - React360 framework